i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-behavior/README.md

 </div>
 ```

-And you want to add some javascript behavior to the headline element, to toggle visibility of the content element.
+And you want to add some javascript behavior to the headline element to toggle visibility of the content element.

 Simply add "data-behavior"-attribute to the element group
 ```